Kehrlann/spring-security-architecture-workshop/8-testing/README.md

 trust Spring Security to do the right thing for us.

-This is, unless we have some authentication-related specific code: a custom login page, or our `DanielAuthenticationProvider`.
+This is, unless we have some authentication-related specific code: a custom login page, or our `DanielAuthenticationProvider` for example.
 We want to ensure that `daniel` can log in with any password, but that `alice` must use her real password.
-The easiest to check authentication code in our case is to rely on HTTP basic auth.
-Check out the [SecurityMockMvcRequestPostProcessors](https://docs.spring.io/spring-security/reference/servlet/test/mockmvc/request-post-processors.html), and how you can use them with `MockMvc*`.

-Write three tests accessing the `/private` page:
+The easiest way to check authentication code in our case is to rely on HTTP basic auth.
+Read up on [SecurityMockMvcRequestPostProcessors](https://docs.spring.io/spring-security/reference/servlet/test/mockmvc/request-post-processors.html), and how you can use them with `MockMvc*`.
+Then write three tests accessing the `/private` page:

 - One for `daniel` with any password
 - One for `alice` with the correct password